SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/searchengine/se-run.md

 **A comma-separated list of label:fieldType elements:**

 * label - the name the field gets in the JSON object
-* fieldType can be any of the simple CRMScript types (Integer, Float, Boolean, String).
+* fieldType can be any of the simple CRMScript types (Integer, Float, Bool, String).
 The JSON object member will be formatted accordingly

 **arrayName:**
 Becomes the name of the array in the JSONBuilder.